water sprinkler

 In light of recent droughts, California is exploring ways of using water more wisely, eliminating water waste and strengthening local drought resilience.

-This project analyzes the environmental and economic impacts of proposed state regulations for water use.
+This project analyzed the environmental and economic impacts of proposed state regulations for water use.
 This grant has high policy impact for managing urban water budgets.
 CCSC brings novel understandings about water use by urban park departments in California and how much is needed to maintain vegetation health with an emphasis on trees.

 Assembly Bill (AB) 1668 and Senate Bill (SB) 606, passed during the 2018 legislative session, created a new foundation for long-term improvements in water conservation and drought planning.
 In implementing this legislation, the State Water Board adopted standards for efficient water use.
 The regulation will require urban retail water suppliers to calculate and adhere to an urban water use objective based on those standards.
 As part of the regulatory process, the State Water Board must meet California Environmental Quality Act (CEQA) and other procedural requirements.